caravancoop/pybeanstream/README.txt

 PyBeanstream is a python client for the Beanstream Payment Gateway API.
 Although it works it may very well have a few bugs, use at your own risk.
 Feel free to report bugs.

+This version was tested with python 2.7.4 and 3.3.1

 About Beanstream:
 http://www.beanstream.com/public/index.asp